robamu/system-configurator/README.md

-# aliases-helper
+# Command Line Configurator Utility

-Python script to set up aliases in a new Unix environment or for MinGW and git on Windows The flag `TEST_MODE` can be used to generate test files first before overwriting existing `.bash_aliases` files.
+Python script to set up the command line environment in a new Unix environment or for MinGW and git on Windows.

 # Windows